btnguyenPersonal/classnotesS2021/coms472/problemSet5.md

 | ¬B | B |
 | $\empty$ | |

-Contradiction - B must be true because it is correct given the steps, then ¬B must also be true given the steps
+Contradiction - B must be true because it is correct given the steps, then ¬B must also be true given the steps.
+Since both cannot be true, this proves the contradiction

 ## 7.16 (5+5+5 = 15 pts)
 This exercise looks into the relationship between clauses and implication sentences.